Geoff Palmer (scientist): Melville Monument and slavery

-During the George Floyd protests, Palmer was a leading proponent of calls to reinterpret the Melville Monument, a large column in St Andrew Square, Edinburgh, dedicated to Scottish statesman Henry Dundas, due to his support for "gradual abolition", which delayed the abolition of the slave trade by fifteen years.
+During the George Floyd protests, Palmer was the leading proponent of calls to reinterpret the Melville Monument, a large column in St Andrew Square, Edinburgh, dedicated to Scottish statesman Henry Dundas, due to his support for "gradual abolition", which delayed the abolition of the slave trade by fifteen years.
 Noting that he did not support the removal of controversial statues "because [they are] part of black history", Palmer instead called on Scottish society to "take down... racism".
 On 4 April 2021, Palmer appeared on an episode of the BBC's Antiques Roadshow, presenting his antique collection of silver sugar bowls and tongs.
 On the programme, he described the significance of these items to slavery: "After the 200-year commemoration of the abolition of the slave trade, I decided to look at sugar, because it was one of the main reasons for slavery.
 I thought I would find some evidence of this and acquired these silver items.
 While slaves were working and dying, people... were consuming the sugar, in those bowls, and with those tongs.
 To me, those silver bowls tell us the sort of things we do in order to make money, and to have a lifestyle that we think we deserve."